dkumar75-seneca/Planney/README.md

       requestManagement.js: Formats the user request into a database connector compatible query.

     tests: where all the code written to test the server side modules have been kept.
+Script names correspond to the script that it is testing (e.g. CRUDTest tests functionality of CRUD.js functions).

+      CRUDTest.js, accountManagementTest.js, accountValidatorTest.js, requestManagementTest.js, requestValidatorTest.js

     extras.js: all of the code that was written but could not be implemented into the main project due to time constraints.